Impact of Dataset Properties on Membership Inference Vulnerability of Deep Transfer Learning: Empirical evaluation of MIA vulnerability and dataset properties

-\begin{itemize}[leftmargin=*] \item \textit{R-50 (Head):} \cref{fig:predict_mia_dataset_eval} shows that the regression model is robust to a change of the feature extractor, as it is able to predict the $\tpr$ for R-50 (Head) (test $R^2=0.790$). \item \textit{R-50 (FiLM):} \cref{fig:eval_r50filmcarlini} shows that the prediction quality is good for R-50 (FiLM) models.
+\paragraph{Prediction quality on other MIA target models} We analyze how the regression model trained on the ViT-B (Head) data generalizes to other target models.
+The main points are: \begin{itemize}[leftmargin=*,topsep=-4pt] \item \textit{R-50 (Head):} \cref{fig:predict_mia_dataset_eval} shows that the regression model is robust to a change of the feature extractor, as it is able to predict the $\tpr$ for R-50 (Head) (test $R^2=0.790$). \item \textit{R-50 (FiLM):} \cref{fig:eval_r50filmcarlini} shows that the prediction quality is good for R-50 (FiLM) models.
 These models are fine-tuned with parameter-efficient FiLM~\citep{perez2018film} layers (See \cref{sec:parameterization}). \citet{tobaben2023Efficacy} demonstrated that FiLM layers are a competitive alternative to training all parameters.
 We supplement the MIA results of \citet{tobaben2023Efficacy} with own FiLM training runs.
 Refer to \cref{tab:comparision_data} in the Appendix. \item \textit{From-Scratch-Training:} \citet{Carlini2022LiRA} provide limited results on from-scratch-training.
 To the best of our knowledge these are the only published LiRA results on image classification models. \cref{fig:eval_r50filmcarlini} displays that our prediction model underestimates the vulnerability of the from-scratch trained target models.
-We have identified two potential explanations for this \begin{inlinelist} \item In from-scratch-training all weights of the model need to be trained from the sensitive data and thus potentially from-scratch-training could be more vulnerable than fine-tuning. \item The strongest attack in \citet{Carlini2022LiRA} uses data augmentations to improve the performance.
-We are not using this optimization. \end{inlinelist} \end{itemize}
+We have identified two potential explanations for this: \begin{inlinelist} \item In from-scratch-training all weights of the model need to be trained from the sensitive data and thus potentially from-scratch-training could be more vulnerable than fine-tuning. \item The strongest attack in \citet{Carlini2022LiRA} uses data augmentations to improve the performance.
+We are not using this optimization. \end{inlinelist} Additionally, as noted in \cref{remark:from-scratch}, our theoretical analysis is based on a simple model and the power-law might not occur at all for larger neural networks trained from scratch. \end{itemize}